open-sauced/docs/docs/features/repo-pages.md

 There are a couple of ways to access a repository page:

 1. **From the Repository Insights page**: If you're already on the Repository Insights page, you can click on the repository name to view the repository page.
+2. **From the Search bar**: You can search for a repository by entering the repository name in the search bar.
+Once you find the repository you're looking for, click on the repository name to view the repository page.
 2. **Directly from the URL**: You can also access a repository page directly by entering the URL in your web browser:

 `https://app.opensauced.pizza/s/{org}/{repo}`